pascme05/BaseNILM/README.md

 replicate the presented architectures and disaggregation approaches.
 Please cite the following paper when using the BaseNILM toolkit:

-P. A. Schirmer and I. Mporas, "Non-Intrusive Load Monitoring: A Review," in IEEE Transactions on Smart Grid, 2022, doi: 10.1109/TSG.2022.3189598 Titel anhand dieser DOI in Citavi-Projekt übernehmen.
+P. A. Schirmer and I. Mporas, "Non-Intrusive Load Monitoring: A Review," in IEEE Transactions on Smart Grid, 2022, doi: 10.1109/TSG.2022.3189598

 Furthermore, please do also cite the corresponding publicly available datasets.
 As well as [1] when using the data balance option, [2] when using the WaveNet pytorch